tensorflow/docs/site/en/api_docs/python/tf/contrib/eager.md

 [`class Network`](../../tf/contrib/eager/Network): Represents the composition of a set of Layers.

-[`class Saver`](../../tf/contrib/eager/Saver): A tf.train.Saver adapter for use when eager execution is enabled.
+[`class Saver`](../../tf/contrib/eager/Saver): A tf.compat.v1.train.Saver adapter for use when eager execution is enabled.

 [`class Sequential`](../../tf/contrib/eager/Sequential): Represents a linear sequence of Layers or functions.